 Like any bleached, dyed, and processed hair, gray or silver hair requires special products to maintain successfully.
 Professional shampoos, conditioners, and styling products straight from your hair salon are more expensive than the products you can find at Target.
 However, they are usually your best bet for keeping your hair looking healthy and your color locked in.
 Ask your stylist what they recommend you purchase after your appointment to get the best, specialized advice.

 Gray hair is one of the most difficult colors to hold in your hair.
 The trick is to make sure that your gray shade does not fade into a weird, blueish white mess.
 To achieve this, wait as long as possible before washing your hair immediately after you get it dyed.
 Waiting two to three days is a good start.
 After that, try to avoid washing your hair in extremely hot water; stick to lukewarm instead.

+Some young women are drawn to the gray hair trend as a way to embrace their natural hair color or early graying, celebrating their authentic selves and promoting self-acceptance.
 Before you go gray, use the tips in this post to learn how to pull off the gray hair trend flawlessly.